 Although the busy ski season in New Hampshire is nearing an end, that doesn’t mean the hotels will temporarily shut itself down to tourism.
-Indeed, spring offers a completely different experience for new and returning visitors, with clearer and warmer weather.
-To make it a complete New Hampshire experience, why not stay at one of the remaining few grand hotels?
+Indeed, spring offers a completely different experience for you, with clearer and warmer weather.
+To make it a complete New Hampshire experience, shouldn’t you stay at one of the remaining few grand hotels?
+After all, you deserve to stay in one of the best hotels in the Granite State.

 Omni Mount Washington